tenacityteam/tenacity/BUILDING.md

 `CMakeCache.txt` inside your CMake build directory.

-**NOTE**: Building Tenacity with vcpkg for the first time and after an update will take a while, especially with FFmpeg Subsequent rebuilds will be much faster.
+**NOTE**: Building Tenacity with vcpkg for the first time and after an update will take a while, especially with FFmpeg.
+Subsequent rebuilds will be much faster.

 ### Windows